Field (physics): History

 To Isaac Newton, his law of universal gravitation simply expressed the gravitational force that acted between any pair of massive objects.
 When looking at the motion of many bodies all interacting with each other, such as the planets in the Solar System, dealing with the force between each pair of bodies separately rapidly becomes computationally inconvenient.
 In the eighteenth century, a new quantity was devised to simplify the bookkeeping of all these gravitational forces.
 This quantity, the gravitational field, gave at each point in space the total gravitational acceleration which would be felt by a small object at that point.
 This did not change the physics in any way: it did not matter if all the gravitational forces on an object were calculated individually and then added together, or if all the contributions were first added together as a gravitational field and then applied to an object.
+His idea in Opticks that optical reflection and refraction arise from interactions across the entire surface is arguably the beginning of the field theory of electric force.

 The development of the independent concept of a field truly began in the nineteenth century with the development of the theory of electromagnetism.
 In the early stages, André-Marie Ampère and Charles-Augustin de Coulomb could manage with Newton-style laws that expressed the forces between pairs of electric charges or electric currents.
-However, it became much more natural to take the field approach and express these laws in terms of electric and magnetic fields; in 1849 Michael Faraday became the first to coin the term "field".
+However, it became much more natural to take the field approach and express these laws in terms of electric and magnetic fields; in 1845 Michael Faraday became the first to coin the term "magnetic field".
+And Lord Kelvin provided a formal definition for a field in 1851.

-The independent nature of the field became more apparent with James Clerk Maxwell's discovery that waves in these fields propagated at a finite speed.
+The independent nature of the field became more apparent with James Clerk Maxwell's discovery that waves in these fields, called electromagnetic waves, propagated at a finite speed.
 Consequently, the forces on charges and currents no longer just depended on the positions and velocities of other charges and currents at the same time, but also on their positions and velocities in the past.